 To step through this recipe, you will need a machine running Windows.
 No other prerequisites are required.
 You need to have a working copy of Visual Studio installed on your Windows machine.

 How to do it...

-In this recipe we will learn how to create a simple luck based lottery game:.
+In this recipe we will learn how to create a simple luck based lottery game:

 Open Visual Studio.